 For members of the LGBT community, unfamiliarity with the legal system and the highly personal nature of these cases can make contacting an attorney difficult.
 We take the time to make sure you know your legal options and understand the impact of each decision.

-From our office in Hawthorne, we represent clients throughout New York and Northern New Jersey, including New York City, Nyack, New City, White Plains and other parts of Westchester, Rockland, Putnam, Dutchess, Orange, Bergen and Passaic counties.
+From our office in Hawthorne, we represent clients throughout New York, including New York City, Nyack, New City, White Plains and other parts of Westchester, Rockland, Putnam, Dutchess, Orange, Bergen and Passaic counties.

 To schedule an appointment with an experienced attorney, contact us by filling out the form on this website or call (914) 449-6749.